Lease Abstraction Software: How AI Cuts 90% of the Work (2026 Guide)

 Critical date alerts.
 When renewal deadlines, escalation triggers, and option exercise windows are structured data instead of buried in PDFs, you can set automated reminders.
 No more missed deadlines.

 Compliance automation.
-ASC 842 requires specific data points — lease term, discount rate, payment schedule, renewal probability — for every lease on your balance sheet.
+ASC 842 requires specific data points for every lease on your balance sheet.
 Accurate abstracts feed directly into lease accounting calculations.
-Bad abstracts mean bad financial statements.

 Search across your portfolio.
 This is where a document intelligence platform adds value over a standalone abstraction tool.
 Extracted lease data becomes searchable.
-Ask "which leases have co-tenancy clauses?" or "show me all leases expiring in Q3 2027" and get answers in seconds, with source citations back to the original document.
+Ask "which leases have co-tenancy clauses?" or "show me all leases expiring in Q3 2027" and get answers in seconds.

 Frequently Asked Questions